 View the economics bulletin to get the full scope of coursework for the MA degree.

-A student must earn a grade of B- or better in each of the three required courses.
-The minimum grade for an individual elective course is C-,but the minimum GPA is 3.0.
+A student must earn a grade of B- or better in each of the four required courses.
+The minimum grade for an individual elective course is C-, but the minimum GPA is 3.0.
 The student must also defend her/his thesis in an oral exam and pass it, and then she/he must complete whatever revisions the thesis committee suggests.
 Different students may take different amounts of time to finish the program, but it is best to plan on finishing in the second year of study.
-MA students normally take two courses per quarter, and first-year students each quarter normally take the 4000-level required course which is offered in each quarter.
-All of the 3000-level courses are also open to upper-division undergraduate students, but there are extra requirements for the MA students in these classes.
+MA students typically take two courses per quarter, and first-year students each quarter normally take the 4000-level required course which is offered in each quarter.
+All of the 3000-level courses are also open to upper-division undergraduate students, but there are additional requirements for the MA students in these classes.

 The three required 4000-level courses are offered in sequence:

 - ECON 4050 – Origins of Modern Economics – in Fall Quarter

 - ECON 4030 – Advanced Microeconomic Theory – in Winter Quarter